Your Caulking and Re-Caulking How-To

 - Use your finger or a straight tool to smooth the caulk seal around your entire opening.
 Wipe off any excess that gets on the fixture.

 - Clean up.
 Close your caulk tube, wipe off your hands and then wash them, and clean your work surface.
-For silicon caulks, mineral spirits are a great way to clean.
+For silicon caulks, mineral spirits are a great way to clean them.

 Re-Caulking Made Easy